-Diabetes can be managed or reversed by employing a variety of natural strategies, dietary approaches and healthy lifestyles.
+Diabetes can be managed by employing a variety of natural strategies, dietary approaches and healthy lifestyles.
 Perhaps you rely on a low-carb philosophy, exchange lists, your favorite version of the glycemic index or some combination of them all to manage your diet.

 However you and your healthcare provider have decided to control your type 2 diabetes, there’s a good chance that berries are somewhere in the mix.
 Not only are berries low in carbohydrates and packed to the gills with nutrition, they’re undeniably delicious and refreshing.